MrMovl/blog/content/distributed-game_en.md

 According to the [dat project paper](https://github.com/datproject/docs/blob/master/papers/dat-paper.md) there is also something called a *register* for this purpose, but I don't know if that is even something different.
 Feel free to contact me, if you can explain this concept to me.

 ### Collection
-I talked about this already, but it deserves an extra h3 header.
+I talked about this already, but it deserves an extra h3.
 The fun of a collectible game is amassing a collection and building different decks to find combos and play styles that suit you.
 For this we need a body of cards that are available to collect and use.
 But if these are static and cannot be changed the game will eventually get dull.
 Most games deal with this by bringing out new additions for the game.
 Conveniently this is what keeps the business going and the players spending money.
 But it really is what people want as well.
 Of course this is easy with a centralized instance that can decide what new cards to and which old ones are better retired.
 The latter is very important for balancing because players will find that one mighty combo to beat everyone, even though no game designer initially thought of it.

 First I thought I would of course be the game master designing new cards and retiring old ones which are used too much.
 Then I thought that would be too much work and anger to float towards me, because I could never make every player happy.
 So I would need to take the players opinions into account.
 But then what is even my part in this?
 Why can't this all be automatic?
 How awesome would it be to have a self regulating pool of cards?